mrotskoff/workout-roulette/README.md

 ### Adding New Features

-- Backend logic: Add routes in `server/routes/` and services in `server/services/`
 - Mobile screens: Add new screens in `mobile/src/screens/` and update navigation in `App.js`
-- Admin features: Add components in `admin/src/components/`
+- Workout generation: Modify logic in `mobile/src/services/workoutGenerator.js`
+- Database: Update schema and operations in `mobile/src/database.js`

 ### Database

-The app uses SQLite for simplicity.
-To use a different database (PostgreSQL, MongoDB, etc.), modify `server/database.js` accordingly.
+- **Mobile App**: Uses `expo-sqlite` for local SQLite database storage on the device.
+All data is stored locally and works completely offline.
+No server connection required.

 ## License